9 Common Mobile Experiences Myths might Affect Your App

 1. Mobile users are always on the run

-When you will think of mobile users, it is so much natural to make a stereotypical image of a person who always rushed.
+While thinking of mobile phone users, it's so much simple to make a stereotypical picture of a person who constantly rushed.
 It might be true for so many times.
-Lets give you an example, when we are going to the work and play with our phones while waiting for the train.
-Sometimes it is incorrect to assume that most of interactions with mobile apps happen in such circumstances.
+For instance, when we are going to your work and use our phones while waiting for the train.
+Sometimes it is inaccurate to expect that the greater part of associations with mobile applications occur in such conditions.

-It is said that mobile apps are stand-alone experiences and don’t need to be integrated with other channels.
+It is said that mobile apps are isolated experiences and don’t need to be combined with other channels.
 Many developers believe it.
-Actually, mobile is just part of a bigger picture in which other types of devices such as desktops, tablets, smartwatches etc. are mediums through delivered the experience.
-Every users should be permitted to switch to a different medium and continue the journey.
+Actually, mobile is simply part of a greater picture in which different kinds of gadgets (laptops, tablets, PCs, smartwatches, and so forth) are mediums through delivered the experience.
+Every clients ought to have the option to change an alternate medium and proceed with the journey.

 3. Native apps are better than hybrid apps

-One of the first things app developers do even before beginning app development is choosing what type of the app they want to build; whether it will be a hybrid or a native mobile app.
+One of the first things app developers do even before starting app development is choosing what sort of the application they want to build; whether it will be a native or hybrid mobile app.
 These two differences are significant.
-The Native apps are mobile apps which is designed specifically for the mobile platform (Android or iOS), while hybrid apps are web-based apps that basically web services that users run in their browser.
+The Native apps are designed specifically for the mobile platform (iOS or Android), while hybrid apps are web-based apps that basically web services that clients keep running in their browser.
 It is believed by so many developers that native apps are always better in terms of delivering optimal user experience.
-In reality, modern hybrid apps can demonstrate excellent performance, they allow creating powerful mobile apps.
-Hybrid apps don’t require product team to spend extra time on building a separate app for each mobile platform.
+In reality, modern hybrid apps can show incredible execution, they permit making amazing portable applications.
+Hybrid apps don't require item group to invest additional time on making different app for every mobile platform.

-So when it comes at a point to select native vs. hybrid app, it’s crucial to weigh pros and cons of both approaches and choose the one that better fits product strategy.
+So when it comes to choosing hybrid vs. native app, it’s significant to weigh pros and cons of both approaches and pick the one that better fits product strategy.

 4. People don't scroll

-While this experience myth is less popular today, still many product teams believe that they should put the most important content ‘above the fold.’
-In reality, the fold doesn’t exist anymore.
-People do scroll and they do it naturally.
-And when it comes to mobile, mobile users are total scrollers — scrolling is second the most popular interaction after the taping.
+While this experience myth is less well known today, still numerous product teams trust that they should put the most significant substance 'over the overlap.' in reality, the overlay doesn't exist any longer.
+Individuals do parchment and they do it normally.
+And when it's about mobile, mobile users scroll the online pages.
+Scrolling is second the most popular interaction after the taping.

-6. Prototyping is an extra step in product development
+6. Prototyping is an additional progression in item improvement

-For many product teams, it is possible to skip wireframing/prototyping phase and jump straight to coding.
-Mobile app development is a complex activity which requires focussing on different aspects of design - information architecture, visual design, interaction design, etc. If you think you can consider all possible product requirements without prototyping, that’s almost impossible.
-A tangible design is needed to play with it and to understand how it works.
-This happens only when you focus on prototyping your solutions.
+For many product teams, it is possible to skip wire framing/prototyping phase and jump straight to coding.
+Mobile app development is a complex activity which requires focusing on different aspects of design - information architecture, interaction design, visual design, etc. If you think you can consider all possible item requirements without prototyping, that’s not possible.
+A real design is needed to play with it and to understand how it works.
+This occurs only when you focus on prototyping your solutions.

-7. Mobile users need fewer features than desktop users
+7. Mobile users need fewer features than computer users

-It is clear that the experience might be different from the one we have on our desktops.
-Designing for mobile has certain restrictions, mainly because of screen real estate limitations.
-Designers should strive to reduce the complexity of interaction with a product and create a more focused experience.
-But this doesn’t mean that this should be achieved by removing some parts of the product.
-It is not true that mobile users need fewer features simply because they use a product on mobile.
-The number of features depends on the nature of your product.
-It’s crucial to analyze user interactions to figure out what features our users really need.
+It is clear that, this experience may be unique for the one we have on our computers.
+Designing for mobile has certain confinements, for the most part in light of screen land restrictions.
+Designers should work to decrease the complexity of interaction with a item and build a more focused experience by not removing some parts of the item.
+But it's not right to assume that mobile users need fewer features simply because they use utilize a product on mobile.
+The quantity of features relies upon the idea of your item.
+It's urgent to investigate client associations to make sense of what features our clients truly need.

 8. The more the features you add to your app, the better it will be

-If you think that more features means more value , that is actually a very dangerous misconception.
-Putting too many features in your product not only increases the time-to-market, it also affects user experience.
-It’s hard to deliver plenty of complexity without compromising the user experience.
-It’s possible to prevent feature creep by doing user research.
-User research helps you to distinguish between users needs and wants, and helps you better prioritise feature requests.
+If you think that more features means more value , it's actually your misconception.
+Putting too many features in your device not only increases the time-to-market, it additionally influences the client experience.
+It's difficult to convey a lot of intricacy without bargaining the client experience.
+It's conceivable to anticipate highlight creep by doing client investigate.
+Client research causes you to recognize clients wants and needs, and encourages you better organize feature demands.

 9. Testing can be postponed until the market release

 Last stage of every app is testing which is actually a time-consuming activity.
 It might be tempting to postpone it until the time when your app will be available for the real users.
 You should be careful to make no mistakes on your mobile app.
 It is not possible to test your products.
 So remind it in your mind every time.
-It will be your mistake if you think that users will be happy to test your app and report all issues.
-Users always try to find the weak point of yours.
-So make sure to avoid all the mistakes.
-First, users will be frustrated by a negative experience, and this will increase bounce rate.
-Second, it’ll be hard to rework some parts of your product because it’ll require design and development effort.
-It’s much better to start testing as soon as you got a first interactive prototype.
+It will be your mistake if you think that clients will be glad to test your application and report all issues.
+First, clients will be disappointed by a negative experience, and this will expand skip rate.
+Second, it'll be difficult to modify a few pieces of your item since it'll require design and improvement effort.
+It's greatly improved to begin testing when you got a first intuitive model.

 Don't let myths confuse you!
-When it comes to mobile, it’s vital to think about the overall user experience and design for your users.
+When it comes to mobile, it’s essential to think about the overall user experience and design for your users.

-Royex is one of the leading mobile apps development company in Dubai, We create highly performance Android and iOS apps for startups and enterprise clients.
+Royex is one of the leading Mobile App Development Company in Dubai, We create highly performance Android and iOS apps for startups and enterprise clients.
 We build the kind of apps that people like to talk about and they use the app again and again.
 Mobile App UI designs can be as changeable and a complicated as the user wants it to be.
 We will always endeavor to innovate fresh ideas in mobile apps interface design.
 If you want your own mobile app, please feel free to contact with us at firstname.lastname@example.org or call us at +971-56-6027916